Notification System#

 Unlinked channels

 If you haven't connected your Telegram or Slack account yet, those columns will appear disabled.
+The same goes for Browser Push: you'll need to grant permission first.
 Link first, configure later.
 Priority order: grab your towel first, then explore the galaxy.

 Channel Details#